CSE291A-GEO/anti-geo/src/classification/COMPARISON_RESULTS.md

 - **PCA Experiments**: PCA experiments (250 components) failed for all models, likely due to insufficient samples for dimensionality reduction (only 40 training samples).
 - **Dataset Source**: Results are based on `optimization_dataset.json`, where `sugg_idx` indicates the GEO-optimized source for each query.
 - **Demeaning Process**: Category baselines were calculated from `se_optimized_sources_with_content.tsv` using 10 website categories (E-commerce, Corporate, Personal/Portfolio, Content-sharing, Communication/Social, Educational, News and Media, Membership, Affiliate, Non-profit).
-- **ListNet Training**: ListNet model was trained on all 1000 entries with a 70/30 train/validation split, using semantic embeddings, semantic pattern features, s_geo_max, and query-aware features.
+- **ListNet Training**: ListNet model was trained on all 1000 entries with a 70/30 train/validation split (700 training, 300 validation), using semantic embeddings and semantic pattern features (without s_geo_max or query-aware features).
+The model achieved 87.00% validation classification accuracy, which measures whether the top-ranked source matches the `sugg_idx` source.